-Since the founding of Evaxion in 2008, Andreas has worked on developing Evaxion's in silico platforms including EDEN and PIONER and numerous other in silico tools enabling vaccine discovery in the area of infectious diseases and immune oncology.
+Since the founding of Evaxion in 2008, Andreas has worked on developing Evaxion's in silico platforms, including PIONEER and EDEN, and numerous other in silico tools enabling vaccine discovery in the area of infectious diseases and immuno-oncology.

 Roberto Prego Pineda